DrainGangScholar/Reverse-Image-Search/README.md

 # Kimaris : Reverse Image Search

 This app can be used to search for images locally.
-(From the indexed folders)
+(From the indexed folders) Two search methods are:
+ - Searching with text
+ - Reverse image search

+Can search through videos.
+Find an object in a video.
+Reverse image search in videos.

+#### Running the app

+Firstly add the folders you want to search through.
+Amount of time for the folder indexing depends on number of images and videos.
+Then you can search through the folders using the app.

+### How does it work

+Images pass through the YOLO model, that return objects and bounding boxes from the image.
+Image gets cut and all of the objects from the image get pass through the AutoEncoder encoder.
+The result is a code.
+Image also gets passed though the AutoEncoder encoder.
+Resulting information is stored in the database.

 ### Creating the enviroment
 conda create --name app python=3.11